RichardAPena/Mystic/README.md

 - Need to double check every Psychic Focus, but ~90% work as intended

 TLDR:
-*Wall of Repulsion
-World of Horror
-Punishing Fury
-Strategic Mind
-Aura of Victory
-Overwhelming Fury
-Soothing Presence
-Beacon of Recovery -> HasSavingThrowWithAbility(Ability.Dexterity) ?
+Wall of Repulsion -> when i learn walls it MIGHT be done (KEKW) Punishing Fury -> as soon as i learn reactions will be done Strategic Mind -> containers and temporary actions, should be done soon Aura of Victory -> statfunctors and conditions, should be done soon Beacon of Recovery -> HasSavingThrowWithAbility(Ability.Dexterity) ?

 Crown of Despair